nguyenkhangme/understand-asyncio/README.md

 - In this demonstration, we can see:
   - How **task.__step() oschetrate and enable cooperative concurrent with coroutines**: each `__step()` runs a little bit, then it needs to wait for an I/O-like event (in this demo), so it yields control to the event loop to run another `__step()` or callback that is ready.
 So, callbacks are executed interleaved and have overlapping lifetimes.
   - Without awaiting it, a task will keep running in the background independently of the parent task (as long as the event loop is still running).
 To get the result of a task (or propagate its exception), we either `await` it or `await asyncio.gather()`, which uses `add_done_callback()`:
-    - For await task, the parent task will add_done_callback to wake_up the parent task when the child task is done.
+    - With await task, the parent task will add_done_callback to wake_up the parent task when the child task is done.
-    - For await asynio.gather(), gather() will add_done_callback to all the child tasks.
+    - With await `asynio.gather()`, `gather()` will add_done_callback to all the child tasks.
 The parent task, again, add_done_callback on the gather future to wake itself up.
     - For Task-1, we add_done_callback to the task by ourselves, and do not await it, so Task-1 is done before its child.
   - **How event loop enable callback to be called** with `loop.call_soon()` inside task init, `loop.call_later()` in `asyncio.sleep()`, and especially with the method `add_done_callback()` of future.